sodamouse/sayve/README.md

 ## Usage
 Sayve stores its database as a plain-text file in $HOME/.config/sayve/paths.conf.
 Populate this file with entries following this exact format:
 ``` shell
 name of the game:path to its save file
 ```

+Alternatively, use the --add <name> <path> argument to add entries through the program itself.

-On run, unless an optional command-line argument is supplied, Sayve will backup each of the entries in a directory heirarchy rooted in...
-This path is currently hard-coded.
+When run, and unless a command-line argument is supplied, Sayve will backup each of the entries in a directory heirarchy rooted at /mnt/archive/saves/.
+This path is currently hard-coded, but will later be exposed to a config file.

+The program currently supports the following cli-aruments:
 ``` shell
 Usage: sayve [options]
     -h, --help                Display this message